 At each of our locations, the synthetic fuel operation has site leases at sites that are adjacent to large mines, and in the case of our Alabama operation, a barge load-out facility on a navigable river.
 In addition, at each of the locations, the synthetic fuel operation has coal purchase agreements with the owners of the adjacent coal mines and synthetic fuel sales contracts with a number of major utilities, including the Tennessee Valley Authority and Tampa Electric Company.
-With respect to the Illinois location, the synthetic fuel operation has agreements to purchase coal and sell synthetic fuel operation supplements these base contracts, as opportunities arise, by entering into spot contracts to buy coal and sell synthetic fuel to different end users.
+With respect to the Illinois location, the synthetic fuel operation has agreements to purchase coal and sell synthetic fuel through 2007 covering at least 50 percent of the annual productive capacity of the Facilities at that location.
+From time to time, the Illinois synthetic fuel operation supplements these base contracts, as opportunities arise, by entering into spot contracts to buy coal and sell synthetic fuel to different end users.
 With respect to the Indiana location, the synthetic fuel operation has entered into agreements to purchase coal and sell synthetic fuel to a number of major utilities through the end of 2007.
-The agreements to purchase coal and sell synthetic fuel to a number of major utilities, or if the synthetic fuel produced at the Facilities does not qualify for tax credits under Section 45K of the IRC or in the event of a phase-out of tax credits under Section 45K of the IRC.
+The agreements to purchase coal and sell synthetic fuel can generally be canceled by us in the event that we choose not to operate the Facilities, or if the synthetic fuel produced at the Facilities does not qualify for tax credits under Section 45K of the IRC or in the event of a phase-out of tax credits under Section 45K of the IRC.